samjulien/blog/_posts/2018-06-07-developing-well-organized-apis-with-nodejs-joi-and-mongo.markdown

 * `http-status` is a utility to interact with HTTP status code.
 * `restify-errors` is a library that contains sets of error constructors to create new error objects with their default status codes.
 * `restify-url-semver` is a library used for versioning the Restify API.
 * `winston` is a universal logging library with support for multiple transports.
+A [transport](https://github.com/winstonjs/winston#transports) is essentially a storage device for your logs.
 * `dotenv` is a tiny package that loads environment variables from `.env` file into `process.env`.

 ### Creating the App Configuration